cosmos/sdk-tutorials/academy/2-cosmos-concepts/5-modules.md

 Modules include **core** functionality that every blockchain node needs:

-* A boilerplate implementation of the Application Blockchain Interface (ABCI) that communicates with the underlying Tendermint consensus engine.
+* A boilerplate implementation of the Application Blockchain Interface (ABCI) that communicates with CometBFT.
 * A general-purpose data store that persists the module state called `multistore`.
 * A server and interfaces to facilitate interactions with the node.